VladimirSiv/VladimirSiv.github.io/_posts/2022-10-01-build-required-libraries-and-siesta-from-source.md

 ---
 title: "Building OpenMPI, BLAS, LAPACK, ScaLAPACK, NetCDF, Flook, and SIESTA"
 page_title: "Building SIESTA and required libraries from source "
-excerpt: "Understanding libraries and building OpenMPI, BLAS, LAPACK, ScaLAPACK, NetCDF, Flook, and SIESTA with TBTrans and other utilities from source."
+excerpt: "Gain insight into libraries and compile OpenMPI, BLAS, LAPACK, ScaLAPACK, NetCDF, Flook, SIESTA, and other utilities from source.
+Understand the process of building these libraries to customize your environment effectively."
 date: October 2, 2022
 toc: true
 toc_label: "Content"